Why Sacha Baron Cohen’s Borat impersonation will not be called a Blackface performance

 Yet what is troubling in this film is not so difficult to see and can easily be explained by analogy.
 Consider the comedic qualities of the Kazakh scenes: they consist of a series of short skits, they are set to funky music, and they are performed by a cast of actors who speak in weird accents and who do not belong to the ethnic group they are mockingly imitating.
 Now replace, as the ethnic target, Kazakhs with African-Americans.
 What do we see now?
 Nothing other than a Blackface minstrel show: a type of performance that could no longer be staged in a mainstream comedy today.

 If Baron Cohen and his cast of extras had smeared yellow paint on their faces and narrowed their eyes, the analogy would have been so obvious that it might have caused a massive outcry against the film, not just from ethnic Kazakhs but from other, intellectually and economically more powerful, Asian groups.
-That the analogy is not complete does not mean that it does not stand, however.
-Baron Cohen's is a covert form of Blackface -- one that is designed to bypass the ethnic safeguarding norms of twenty-first-century mainstream comedy.
+That the analogy is not complete does not mean that it does not stand.
+Baron Cohen's is a covert form of Blackface: one that is designed to bypass the ethnic safeguarding norms of twenty-first-century mainstream comedy.

 In the space of little more than ten years, in two different films, each time to critical and popular acclaim, Baron Cohen has been allowed to deliver a Blackface performance.
 How did the two Borat films bypass the entertainment industry’s ethnic safeguards so easily?

 From a free-market perspective, the two Borat films are a demonstration of free expression, successful at staying within the limits of the kind of cross-cultural satire that can still be made and distributed in the West in the twenty-first century.
-To do so, they have to exploit, however, a double standard (a blind spot, if you will) that the Western media and entertainment industries have been too complacent to investigate and reconsider.
+To do so, they have to exploit, however, a double standard that the Western media and entertainment industries have been too complacent to investigate and reconsider.

 That Amazon Studios, which bought the second film’s exclusive streaming rights for an alleged $80 million, did not balk at the film’s Blackface impersonation of ethnic Kazakhs demonstrates that the entertainment industry’s current safeguards do not apply to every ethnic group in equal measure, and that, in fact, certain ethnic groups are still seen as fair game.